 - If the opinion is favourable, the dossier is submitted to the Council of Ministers.

 - If the Council of Ministers’ opinion is favourable, the State-to-State loan agreement and power of attorney for signing are drawn up.

 - The State-to-State loan agreement is signed by the authorities of the recipient country and the competent Belgian ambassador.

-- The public request for tenders is issued/Tender procedure monitored by BTC.
+- The public request for tenders is issued/Tender procedure monitored by Enabel.

-- The recipient country, in consultation with BTC, selects an undertaking to carry out the project.
+- The recipient country, in consultation with Enabel, selects an undertaking to carry out the project.

 - The National Bank of Belgium opens the loan account (for payment to the company); the National Bank of Belgium asks the recipient country to send in the appropriate documents (payment order and specimen signatures).